port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 :::

 1. Provide a token with admin privileges in GitLab using the `tokenMapping` parameter.
-   1. In this option, the integration will create the system hook in your GitLab account automatically.
+   - When choosing this option, the integration will create the system hook in your GitLab account automatically.
 2. Create the system hook manually
-   1. Follow the instructions for creating a system hook in GitLab [here](https://docs.gitlab.com/ee/administration/system_hooks.html#create-a-system-hook).
+   - Follow the instructions for creating a system hook in GitLab [here](https://docs.gitlab.com/ee/administration/system_hooks.html#create-a-system-hook).
-   2. In the `URL` field, provide the `appHost` parameter value with the path `/integration/system/hook`. e.g. `https://my-gitlab-integration.com/integration/system/hook`.
+   - In the `URL` field, provide the `appHost` parameter value with the path `/integration/system/hook`. e.g. `https://my-gitlab-integration.com/integration/system/hook`.
-   3. From the `Triggers` section, the GitLab integration currently supports the following events:
+   - From the `Triggers` section, the GitLab integration currently supports the following events:
-      1. `push`
+      - `push`
-      2. `merge_request`
+      - `merge_request`

 ![GitLab System Hook](../../../../../static/img/integrations/gitlab/GitLabSystemHook.png)